genterist/openMRS-Security/Capstone/FINAL.md

 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/4-SecurityPrinciples/images/t-fix8.png)

-## 1-4 PASSWORD IN CONFIGURATION FILE
+## 1-4 Password in Configuration File

 ### Affected module : Whole OpenMRS System

 ### Vulnerability Description
 Storing a password in plaintext may result in a system compromise.
 Password management issues occur when a password is stored in plaintext in an application's properties or configuration file.
-Storing a plaintext password in a configuration file allows anyone who can read the file access to the password-protected resource.
+Storing a plaintext password in a configuration file allows anyone who can read the file access to the password-protected resource.[[2]](https://www.owasp.org/index.php/Password_Plaintext_Storage](https://www.owasp.org/index.php/Password_Plaintext_Storage)

 For this vulnerability, in *liquibase-core-data.xml*:5, the password is stored as plaintext in the configuration file.